-Second, political tension between Swiss citizens and foreigners over the financing of and the benefits provided by the welfare state is increasing in salience.
-Highly skilled foreign employees effectively subsidize a Swiss welfare state that benefits low-skilled foreign workers and middle-class Swiss workers.
+Second, political tension between Swiss citizens and foreigners over the benefits provided by the welfare state, as well as their financing, is increasing in salience.
+In 2008, on the one hand, foreign workers representing 22% of the workforce accounted for 43% of the unemployed and 44% of social-aid recipients.
+On the other hand, highly skilled foreign employees subsidize a Swiss welfare state that benefits low-skilled foreign workers and middle-class Swiss workers.
 In addition, the growing population of foreign workers increases burdens on infrastructure such as railways and highways, compete with Swiss citizens on the housing market, and compete for highly paid and desirable jobs.
 This has increased the number of conflicts and sparked anger on all sides.
 As yet, there has been no constructive discussion and search for solutions within Swiss society, a process that could include the termination of the mythology attached to sovereign Swiss citizenship.
 Instead, right-wing populism is on the rise, with the right-wing populist party today the strongest political force in the country.